peterzieba/5Vpld/README.md

 <br><br>
 **Security bit** - Aka Security Fuse.
 When enabled, this prevents copying of a device by disabling readout.
 This does not prevent reprogramming of the device -- if the device is eraseable, the security bit is returned to disabled status when erased.
 After programming, verification of the device becomes impossible if the security bit is set, so this bit should be set last if verification is desired.
 The CUPL compiler will produce a .JED file with the security bit set if the 'g' flag is passed.
 Within the JESD3 standard, the G1 command enables device security.
 The ATMISP programmer supports setting this in the interface, and other device programmers may have this option as well, so it need not be set within the .JED file.
 Finally, the Atmel fitters also have a parameter to set this.
 <br><br>
 **CSIM.EXE** - Part of WinCUPL.
-A tool for simulating the behavior of logic.
-This takes an .SI file (test vectors) and an [.ABS file](abs-decode/).
+A tool for [simulating](simulation/) the behavior of logic.
+This takes an .SI file (test vectors) and an `.ABS file`.
 Given these it produces an .SO file.
 Only provides functional simulation (so, logic states but not timing)

-<a href="https://www.winehq.org/">**Wine**</a> - Wine is not an emulator.
+<a href="https://www.winehq.org/">**Wine**</a> - "Wine Is Not an Emulator".
 Allows running Windows programs under Linux.
 This guide assumes enough familiarity with Linux & Wine.
-If these are new topics, consider running everything under Windows to keep things simple.<br />
+If these are new topics, consider running everything under Windows to keep things simple in the beginning.<br />
 **Wine Prefix** - Just as with an emulator, you can have multiple virtual machines.
 In Wine, though it is not an emulator, you can have multiple virtual environments.
 The location of the 'default' wine prefix is ```~/.wine```.
 The 5vcomp scripts assume the default the default prefix, which might be annoying for advanced users.

 # Writing logic for these parts: Possible Workflows